 Sadly, the days are now getting colder and the nights longer but there’s nothing we love more than coming back to a cosy home in the evening.
-Whether you’re just in from work and want to chill or spending time with family, it’s always nice to keep your home feeling comfy and snug.
+Whether you’ve finished up work for the day and want to chill or spending time with family, it’s always nice to keep your home feeling comfy and snug.
 To help you bring a sense of warmth to your home, without adding to your energy bills, we’ve put together our top five favourite ways to keep your home feeling cosy this winter.

 - Infuse your home with warm fragrances